-The eleventh chapter of the Book of Hebrews is one long definition of what God's idea of faith is.
+Hebrews chapter 11 is one long definition of what God’s idea of faith is.

 I have been a Christian for many years.
 From what I have seen, I do not believe most Christians understand what faith is.

-They have been taught that we honor God when we "step out in faith" without hearing from God.
-This is a common understanding, proceeding from incorrect teaching.
+- They have been taught that we honor God when we “step out in faith” without hearing from God.
+This is a common belief, proceeding from incorrect teaching.

-All of the above positions are not in line with the eleventh chapter of the Book of Hebrews.
+All of the above teachings are not in line with Hebrews chapter 11.
 They all proceed from the desire of people to live without a close relationship to the Lord Jesus.
-They all are a form of presumption.
+They all are forms of presumption.

 What do I mean by presumption?
-I mean acting with the understanding that God is required to honor our desire when we as yet have not heard from the Lord.
+I mean acting on the belief that God is required to honor our desire when we as yet have not heard from the Lord.

-The saints of the eleventh chapter of Hebrews had fellowship with God, and God spoke to them.
+The saints of Hebrews chapter 11 had fellowship with God, and God spoke to them.